 Consider these questions when you're deciding if a book is academic or not:

 - Who is the author?
-Google him or her.
+Google them.
 The author should be an expert in the topic of the book with graduate degrees and preferably a current position at a research institution like an university.

 - Where does the information come from?
 There should be lots of references and other evidence in the book to support the arguments or findings.